 Viva Technology, 16 thru 18 May in Paris

-Okay, we know all about Hello Tomorrow above.
-Let’s look at Viva Tech, which is one of the majors, with 100,000 attendees, thousands of VCs and the biggest names in tech as past speakers including Zuck, Satya Nadella from Microsoft and Ginni Rometty from IBM.
+Viva Tech is one of The Majors, with 100,000 attendees, thousands of VCs and the biggest names in tech as past speakers including Zuck, Satya Nadella from Microsoft and Ginni Rometty from IBM.

 The VT pitch is that you’ll meet the people who can fund your startup, or maybe the talent you lack.
 But the truth is, unless you have the next Apple or Salesforce, you might get lost in the crowd.